sekrupke/chatgpt-customer-app-experiment/README.md

 # chatgpt-customer-app-experiment
 This is a basic application that was developed as an experiment for using ChatGPT for programming.
+As technology Spring Boot Framework with Java and Thymeleaf is used.

 # Experiment Overview
 ![Experiment Overview](overview.png)